ginader/Misconceptions/README.md

 ## You can help!

 **If you happen to speak a language in which Daily Myths is not yet available** (currently available in: english, german and chinese) then it would be absolutely brilliant if you could add translations!
 It's easy!
-Just clone the [github repository](https://github.com/ginader/Misconceptions), duplicate the language folder of a language you know (en or de) and happily translate away!
-The UI strings live in strings.inc.php and all the myths in their own numbered folders.
+Just have a look into our [google doc](https://docs.google.com/spreadsheet/ccc?key=0Ar3qBZOJQ4WBdDk3ajRQTzdKdGNTZnptR3lNYWZkMlE).
+It contains all the data that powers the app.
 If you run into issues or have questions simply file an [issue in our tracker](https://github.com/ginader/Misconceptions/issues)

 **If you stumble over a common Myth that people still believe and you feel like you have to change that** then go ahead and add it!
 We always want people to become more educated :-)